Z-JayYan/Awesome-Multi-View-Outlier-Detection/README.md

 ### Core Research Scope

-**Complete MVOD** assumes that every object has all aligned feature views.
+**Core MVOD** assumes that every object has all aligned feature views.
 This is the repository's main benchmark space.
 CORE includes classical and deep methods, as well as graph, tensor, generative, and contrastive models.

 ### Extended MVOD Settings